GizemCoskun0/Customer-Management-System/README.md

 - The project follows a simplified *MVC (Model-View-Controller)* structure.
 - Designed for *desktop use only*, not web-based.
 - Helper classes such as DbHelper are used for database operations and error handling.
+- This application is fully designed in English.
+All UI texts and interactions are in English.

 ---